7even-7even/UrbanAssets/README.md

 ## Contributors

-Shravani Kamble
+Shravani Kamble,
-Akshay Lakhwal
+Akshay Lakhwal,
-Suraj Nakhale
+Suraj Nakhale,
-Jayartha Sengupta
+Jayartha Sengupta,
-Siddharth Ohal
+Siddharth Ohal,

 ## Purpose
 In today’s era, subscription services are common.
 Also you have the usual array of rent and